• Menu

 So there is also less variation in size within the Border Collie breed, than there is between the biggest and smallest Rough Collies.

-There aren’t any rules about what color they can be, but black and white is by far the most common.
+There aren’t any rules about what color they can be.
+But black and white is by far the most common.

 Rough Collie Vs Border Collie Temperament